 One's state of mind is important.
 Elements placed within space remind the user of "the story".
 Objects can be placed or constructed to trigger thoughts of intention in specific areas of the space.
 Everything does not have to be in plain sight.
 This is personal.
 As long as the user knows it exists, that is all that matters.
 The more spaces there are, the more opportunities there are to reinforce the intention in different ways.
 The objective is not to have a space to just look pretty.
 A space can look pretty, be inviting, and serve a greater purpose.

-Clem built this gazebo at our home on Tortola.
+Clem, my Beloved, built this gazebo at our home on Tortola.
 It was up on the hill behind the house.
-A peaceful, serene little place exists no more.
+This peaceful, serene little place exists no more.

 A review of a book contained the sentence that "Vastu shastra is more powerful than feng shui."
 Neither is more powerful than the other.
 It should be noted that both methods are the results of brilliance of two completely different cultures with different geological and geographical issues and challenges.
 Furthermore, there are more energy applications than these two, all born from cultures that recognized the necessity for balancing human needs with their environments.